KhalilGarali/CovApp/README.md

 ## Getting Started

-To explore the CoVapp prototype:
+To explore the CovApp prototype:

 1. Visit: https://covapp.weebly.com/
 2. Open the project in Figma by navigating to the `Demo` section and clicking on the hyperlink.